 After you have had your fill of the art collections, be sure to enjoy a relaxed drink or meal in the designer Café Victor with its terrace views over the city and fresh daily offerings including delicious pastries, high-quality coffee and a varied lunch every day.

-To balance all the history, culture and art – you might want to step into 21st-century Turku and indulge in some light (or heavy) drinking.
-If this is the case, you are in luck as Turku is a student town with plenty of local watering holes, nightclubs, and chic cocktail bars…With over 120, you just need to ask yourself ‘what is your poison?’.
+To balance all the history, culture, and art – you might want to step into 21st-century Turku and indulge in some light (or heavy) drinking.
+If this is the case, you are in luck as Turku is a student town with plenty of local watering holes, nightclubs, and chic cocktail bars…With over 120, you just need to ask yourself, ‘what is your poison?’.

-My suggestion would be to start off with what I am naming ‘The Turku Retro Pub Crawl’ – basically a visit to five utterly unique establishments with something that should appeal to everyone.
-Feel free to skip some or visit over multiple nights – and as always, ask locals for more recommendations if these don’t sound right for you!
+My suggestion would be to start off with what I am naming ‘The Turku Retro Pub Crawl’ – a visit to five utterly unique establishments with something that should appeal to everyone.
+Feel free to skip some or tour over multiple nights – and as always, ask locals for more recommendations if these don’t sound right for you!

-To be clear, there is a bar here and while for dinner (which is excellent) reservations are recommended you can always just wander in and order a beer or wine and enjoy the bizarre ambiance.
+To be clear, there is a bar here, and while for dinner (which is excellent) reservations are recommended, you can always just wander in and order a beer or wine and enjoy the bizarre ambiance.
 The prison brawls and gang tattoos of Finland’s most notorious prison have been replaced by white-tablecloths, romantic candles, and dinner jackets…Welcome to Kakola.

 Next, head back down the River Aura to Uusi Apteekki Pub, a genuine old pharmacy that merely has replaced the pills and tonics with dozens of beers, whiskeys, and ciders.
 Everything else remains exactly the same, down to the cash register and medicine drawers – though everything on offer here is more likely to make you feel worse rather than better the next morning!

-You will probably need a trip to the bathroom by now – which is good as downstairs you can get a peek into the old vault doors and safety deposit rooms protected within.
+You will probably need a trip to the bathroom by now – which is good as downstairs; you can get a peek into the old vault doors and safety deposit rooms protected within.
 Sure, if you deposit your money here, you are never likely to see it again, but the experience alone is worth it!

-Our fourth stop is a local institution Panimoravintola Koulu, a colossal brew-pub housed in a barely converted Neo-Renaissance-style old school house from 1889.
-IN the summer there is a relaxed beer garden, but I’d still recommend grabbing one of their craft beers and exploring the main rooms with chalkboards, world maps, wooden tables, and chairs.
+Our fourth stop is a local institution Panimoravintola Koulu, a colossal brew-pub housed in a barely converted Neo-Renaissance-style old schoolhouse from 1889.
+In the summer, there is a relaxed beer garden, but I’d still recommend grabbing one of their craft beers and exploring the main rooms with chalkboards, world maps, wooden tables, and chairs.

 Our final stop on our Turku Retro Pub Crawl is the Waterloo Pub, a circular building in Puutori square, that once served as a public restroom for the Turku Bus Station.
-Perhaps Finland’s most famous toilet, and certainly its most fun, Waterlook today is a fun British pub known for its extensive collection of beers, ciders and other drinks from the British Isles and as a center of entertainment with weekly live music and retro discos.
+Perhaps Finland’s most famous toilet, and certainly its most fun, Waterloo today is a fun British pub known for its extensive collection of beers, ciders and other drinks from the British Isles and as a center of entertainment with weekly live music and retro discos.